Death and state funeral of Boris Yeltsin: Burial

 After the burial service, Yeltsin's coffin was closed and carried outside into a hearse which was then escorted through the Novodevichy streets by motorcyclists.
 Officers draped with the national flag on the hearse and placed it on a gun carriage, whereby it was drawn to the cemetery gates by an armored personnel carrier.
 From there, the funeral procession continued with the gun carriage being manoeuvred on foot.
 Yeltsin's coffin was removed and carried by eight officers, with a bell of the Novodevichy Convent.
 The procession continued to the central avenue to where the grave was, with a small hearse in front of it.
 The flag was taken from the coffin and handed over to Sergey Sobyanin, who in its turn gave it to Naina Yeltsina.

 The coffin was taken down and opened again.
 Metropolitan Juvenal called Yeltsin's family to approach the body one last time, first Yelena Okulova, then Tatyana Dyachenko, and finally, widow Naina Yeltsina.
 After that a final memorial was performed by Mn.
 Juvenal, with Mns.
 Kirill and Kliment assisting, while "Eternal Memory" was sung by a female chorus from the Novodevichy Convent.
 Metropolitan Juvenal then put a small wreath on Yeltsin's brow.
-By about 16:30 p.m., the coffin was closed, adorned with flowers and lowered into the grave.
+By about 16:30, the coffin was closed, adorned with flowers and lowered into the grave.
 An artillery salute of three volleys rang out and a military band played the Russian anthem.

 Afterwards, at the reception in the Kremlin, Vladimir Putin gave his only speech.

 Participants

 The ceremony was attended by more than thirty foreign visitors.
 These were the heads of state and government and other representatives of various countries, as well as many former heads of state and government, who had worked with Boris Yeltsin.

 A total of 12 foreign leaders, 16 former leaders, 4 governmental delegates and 3 multilateral leaders attended the funeral.
 In total, 50 countries and 3 organizations was represented.

-Also, in addition to foreign leaders, there were many Russian politicians.
+In addition to foreign leaders, many Russian politicians attended the funeral.